grizzie17/Rollator-Vision/README.md

 The `Arduino Nano V3` microprocessor is the heart of our Rollator-sensor project.

+Please see the tables in the sections below for connection details to the Arduino.

 ## Battery Pack ##

 ![18650 Batteries](images/18650_3000mAh.jpg)

-The `Battery Pack`s will be made from 18650 batteries.
+The `Battery Pack` will be made from 18650 batteries.
 Each pack is configured as 2S4P (2 Series and 4 Parallel).
 Each cell is rated at 3000 mAh, providing an overall rating, 7.4V 12000 mAh.

-The packs will use EC3 connector (frequently used on R/C models), and a 3 wire balance connector.
+The packs will use an EC3 connector (frequently used on R/C models), and a 3 wire balance connector.
 This will allow the pack to be charged using a standard R/C balance battery charger.